 ** This is only required for family applications to prove the relationship to the main applicant

-All documents must be translated into English where applicable and such translations must be notarized or certified as a true translation by the translation company (and include the company’s stamp).
+All documents must be translated into English where applicable and such translations must be notarized or certified as a true translation by the translation company (including the company’s stamp).

 There are no quotas.